 The condo project stalled in 2008 due to the nationwide crisis in economic conditions, which caused new building projects to be put on hold.
 The pause in the development project gave Wedgwood community activists time to examine options and explore City of Seattle resources for addressing the issues.

-Ultimately Wedgwood benefited from the protest of the project which became known as the “condo crisis” of 2007, because it stimulated involvement in the community council’s land use planning process, beginning with the writing of a Vision Plan for Wedgwood.
+Ultimately Wedgwood benefited from the protest of the “condo crisis” project of 2007, because it stimulated involvement in the community council’s land use planning process, beginning with the writing of a Vision Plan for Wedgwood.

 In addition to its ninety apartments, the Jasper is the first building in Wedgwood to contain “live-work units” for a person to have a storefront for their business and live in the same unit.
 The City of Seattle approved a live-work unit ordinance in 2003.
 Live-work units are intended to have small offices, shops or art studios.
 In the Jasper there are six live-work units facing the sidewalk along 35th Ave NE.
 Three of the tenants live in their units and operate a business; three others use the unit as an office only.

-It remains to be seen if the live-work units in the Jasper will enhance the heart of the Wedgwood business district at the NE 85th Street intersection.
-For many people in Wedgwood, it has been a big disappointment to learn that the live-work units of the Jasper building cannot support coffee shops or other food outlets, due to the lack of space for the kind of mechanical and vent space needed for food service operations.
+It remains to be seen if the live-work units in the Jasper will enhance the heart of the Wedgwood business district on 35th Ave NE at the NE 85th Street intersection.
+For many people in Wedgwood, it was a big disappointment to learn that the live-work units of the Jasper building cannot support coffee shops or other food outlets, due to the lack of the kind of mechanical and vent space needed for food service operations.

 The condo controversy, now-Jasper Apartment building served as a wake-up call about changes in Wedgwood’s commercial district including zoning which allows taller buildings, such as the Jasper’s four stories.
-The Wedgwood Community Council’s current land use awareness is keeping a watch on commercial development in Wedgwood along 35th Ave NE.
 As buildings age and are replaced we can expect more interaction on the issues of height, bulk and scale, impacting the commercial district of Wedgwood.